ucsd-cse29/fa24/src/week4/c-multifile-make.md

 1. In your PA2 repository, create a new file named `Makefile` and add the following content to it:
     <!-- MAYBE WE HAVE THE STUDENTS ADD THE all RULE THEMSELVES AND ASK A QUESTION ABOUT IT AT THE END? -->
     ```
-    all: main
+    all: pwcrack

-    main: pwcrack.c
+    pwcrack: pwcrack.c
-        gcc -std=c99 -fsanitize=address -g pwcrack.c -o pwcrack.out
+        gcc -std=c11 -Wall -Wno-unused-variables -fsanitize=address -g pwcrack.c -o pwcrack

     clean:
-        rm -rf *.out
+        rm -f pwcrack
     ```
     **IMPORTANT NOTE:** The indentation in the `Makefile` is done with a `TAB` character, not spaces.
 Make sure to use a `TAB` character when indenting the commands in the `Makefile`.

     **NOTE:** If your file names are different than what is given above at this point, change the rules to match the file names you are using.

-2. Now, in your terminal, run `make main`.
-This will perform the same operation as running `gcc -std=c99 -fsanitize=address -g pwcrack.c -o pwcrack.out` without needing to type or remember that command!
-You should see the `pwcrack.out` file in your directory.
-However, if you run `make main` again, you will see that `make` will not recompile the files because they have not changed since the last time they were compiled.
+2. Now, in your terminal, run `make all`.
+This will perform the same operation as running `gcc -std=c11 -fsanitize=address -g pwcrack.c -o pwcrack.out` without needing to type or remember that command!
+You should see the `pwcrack` file in your directory.
+However, if you run `make all` again, you will see that it doesn't recompile the files because they have not changed since the last time they were compiled.
 This is one of the benefits of using `make` to compile your programs.

 3. Now run `make clean`.
-This will remove all the `.out` executable files in your directory.
+This should delete the executable file.
-4. Next, run simply `make`.
+4. Next, run just `make` with no arguments.

-**In your notes:** What do you see when you run `make` without any arguments?
+**In your notes:** What happend when you ran `make` without any arguments?
 Why do you think this is the case?

 We now have a clean and simple way to compile our C programs with the correct flags and dependencies using `make`.
 This will be very useful as we continue to work on our PA2 project and need to compile our programs multiple times.

 ## If you are done early
+- Try adding a separate rule that would build pwcrack without address sanitizer enabled.
+Rename the rules so that one generates `pwcrack.asan`, and the other generates `pwcrack`.
+You may need to adjust `all` and `clean` as well to work correctly with this.
 - Work on PA2!
 Use the remaining time in lab to make progress on PA2 along with your group members and your tutor!
 - If you are done with PA2 here is a fun extension you could work on: Extend your password cracker such that when given a hash, it will attempt to go through **all possible passwords of length 6** until the password is found.